Foxxy-HCMUS/vietjet-crawler/README.md

 ## Usage

-1. Clone this repository or download the script `vietjet_crawler.py`.
+1. Clone this repository or download the notebook `vietjet_crawler.ipynb`.

-1. Install the required dependencies by running the following command:
+2. Install the required dependencies by running the following command:

    ````
    pip install -r requirements.txt